 CE marking and concrete

-The Construction Products Regulation (CPR) requires that from 1st July 2013 it is mandatory for many, but not all construction products to have CE markings in order to be placed on the market anywhere in Europe.
-Exemptions include site batched products, ready-mixed concrete and products without harmonised European standard, such as reinforcement but also bespoke products such as bespoke precast concrete.
+The Construction Products Regulation (CPR) requires that from 1 July 2013 it is mandatory for many, but not all construction products to have CE markings in order to be placed on the market anywhere in Europe.
+Exemptions include site-batched products, ready-mixed concrete and products without a harmonised European standard, such as reinforcement, but also bespoke products, such as bespoke precast concrete.

 CE marking is an indicator of a product’s compliance with applicable EU legislation and its legitimacy to be placed on the market within the European Market.
 CE stands for Communaute Europeenne.

 CE marking communicates that a product meets a set of basic European harmonised standards, or a European Technical Assessment.
 Each product with CE markings has a Declaration of Performance (DoP) that is made available to purchasers and specifiers.

 A full list of the harmonised standards under the Construction Products Regulation (CPR) can be found on the NANDO information system website:

 An updated Materials and Workmanship section of the Building Regulations (Part 7) also came into effect on 1 July 2013.
 It continues to list CE marking as just one way in which the suitability of a material can be assessed for use for a specific purpose and advises that the declared performance of a material with CE marking is checked for suitability for the building works proposed.